rbowsley/lamplighthelp/source/29-0-0_Staff_Management_Module_-_overview.markdown

-# 29.0.0 {{Staff}} Management Module
+# 29.0.0 The {{Staff}} Management Module

 > The {{Staff}} Management Module enables you to capture detailed personnel information for {{staff}} and volunteers

 The {{Staff}} Management Module enables you to capture detailed personnel information, generate and report on timesheets and track {{staff}} development.
-Using a {{staff}} hierarchy, only those in the management line can view the staff management information in colleagues' profiles.
+Using a {{staff}} hierarchy, only those in the management line can view the {{staff}} management information in colleagues' profiles.
 The hierarchy can be altered over time to reflect changes in roles and staffing.

 The tabs for the module appear within each {{staff}} member's profile.
 They are labelled: